The Division has the following pieces of legislation to assist with the management and development of the sector:

 - Fish Processing Regulations of 2001 drafted in response to international pressure for monitoring and controlling the quality of fish and fish products leaving and entering SVG.
 The legislation makes provisions for the control of marketing, handling, transporting and storage of fish and the operation of fish processing establishments.

 - The High Seas Fishing Act of 2001, which provides the legal basis for the regulation for St. Vincent and the Grenadines registered vessels fishing on the High Seas.
-The act provides for constant monitoring of these fishing vessels in an effort to produce accurate information which under provisions of the act is mandatory in order to be compliant to the International convention for the Conservation of Atlantic Tunas (ICCAT).
+The act provides for constant monitoring of these fishing vessels to produce accurate information which under provisions of the act is mandatory to be compliant to the International convention for the Conservation of Atlantic Tunas (ICCAT).